qTp-METEOR/tau-auto-login/README.md

 ---

+## 💬 Feedback & Contributions

+Found a bug?
+Have an idea for a new feature?

+👉 [**Open an Issue**](../../issues) to report bugs or suggest improvements.

+- 🐞 **Bug Reports:** Clearly describe the issue and steps to reproduce it.
+- 💡 **Feature Requests:** Share your ideas for new features or enhancements.

+Your feedback helps make this script better for everyone! 🚀

+---

 ## ⚠️ Disclaimer
 - Your credentials are stored **locally** in the script — **they are never sent to any external servers** — **do not share** your customized version with others.
 - This script is intended for **personal use** only.